top of page

 Students in Recreational and Level I classes should arrive right at classtime or just a minute or two before.
 There is no need to arrive early as these young children still require constant supervision.
 Our teachers want to be done setting up and getting settled while students are present.
 Its important that our young students know they have our full attention when they are with us.

 - Street Shoes should be left outside of the Dumaine studio, but can be worn into the Oak studio.
 Please make sure that your shoes are not blocking the sidewalk outside.
-Dancers are welcome to come into the studio and change into their dance shoes.
+Dancers are welcome to come into the studio and change into their dance shoes rather than sitting on the concrete outside.
+Shoes that are forgotten outside after pickup will be left outside for convenient pick up.
+No need to email us.

 Pick Up Procedure